andraugust/andraugust.github.io/neural-style-transfer.md

 ## Footnote: Alternative Implementation

-In the implementation we performed gradient descent 'by hand'--we computed gradients and explicitly wrote `dest_im -= eta*g`.
+In the example code we implemented gradient descent 'by hand'---we computed gradients and explicitly wrote `dest_im -= eta*g`.
 Wouldn't it be nice if instead we could use the fancy optimization algorithms already built into keras?
 But these algorithms operate on _weights_, and what we're optimizing is an input.
 An input isn't weights is it?
 It could be.
 We could trick keras into thinking the input image is weights by pre-pending the network with a layer containing the image pixel values as weights and have an identity input consisting of ones.
 This way we can call `model.predict` and the input image will be updated.
 We just need to set all other weights to have `trainable = False`.

 <br/>